 Azerbaijan travel updates: how to verify visas, flights and site access before you book

-A practical Pink Travel checklist for verifying Azerbaijan travel details — e-visa rules, flight schedules, and Baku, Shusha and Karabakh site access — using official sources before you travel.
+How to verify Azerbaijan travel details before you book — e-visa status, flight schedules, and Baku, Shusha and Karabakh site access — using official sources.

 TL;DR: confirm your visa status on ASAN Visa, review entry requirements on the IATA Travel Centre, check flight schedules on AZAL, and confirm opening hours for attractions in Baku and Shusha on the official tourism pages.